-A key element of post-merger work processes and policies on a priority basis receive attention as part of the PTIP work
+A key element of post-merger work has been the consolidation of systems, processes and policies on a priority basis to ensure MFT operates as a single entity.
+This work is complex and will continue to receive attention as part of the PTIP work stream.